Our Educational Program

 opportunities for interviews and a written record of their child’s interests, interactions, and developmental stages.

 A reflection of the learning in your child’s group will be shared weekly.
-A daily photo collage is shared so you can see what learning experiences your child has engaged in throughout their day.
-A monthly memo is shared including information about important announcements and happenings within the service.
+Daily photos are shared so you can see what learning experiences your child has engaged in throughout their day.
+A family memo is shared regularly including information about important announcements and happenings within the service.